General Questions

 How do I register for my FOCUS courses?

 The FOCUS Program and Registrar’s offices register students for their FOCUS courses.
-Students cannot add or drop a FOCUS class
+Students cannot add or drop a FOCUS course.

-I’m in a class I didn’t pick on my application.
+I’m in a class I didn’t pick on my preference form.
 How do I change classes?

-Due to FOCUS classes having a maximum of 18 students per course, we cannot guarantee that all students will be placed into the courses they marked as their preference on the application.
-Additionally, FOCUS directors make course decisions based on the best combination of classes in a cluster for the students, which may not be the students' preferred classes.
+Due to FOCUS classes having a maximum of 18 students per course, we cannot guarantee that all students will be placed into the courses they marked as their preference on the form.
+Additionally, FOCUS directors make course decisions based on the best combination of classes within a cluster for students, which may not be their preferred classes.

 If you have a conflict that might require a course change, please contact the faculty director of your cluster and the FOCUS Program office.
 However, we cannot guarantee a course change, no matter the reason.